Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 ### NAT Punch and Relay Fallback

 This option combines NAT punching with a relay fallback.
 Clients first try to connect to the host by NAT punching and default back to the relay server on failure.
-This reduces work load on the relay server while allowing clients to still connect to the host.
+This reduces the workload on the relay server while allowing clients to still connect to the host.

 It is widely used because it reduces the hosting costs of relay servers.